Skip to main content

 Dirs.
 Howard J Ford and John Ford

-Eschewing the usual zombie movie title ('something' of the 'something' dead), the simply, and arguably effectively titled, The Dead adopts a more thoughtful approach to the lumbering genre, and aligns itself more with the likes of Romero than Resident Evil.
-Despite the ultra-low budget it is filmed in the most breathtaking manner.
+Eschewing the usual zombie movie title ('something' of the 'something' dead), the simply titled The Dead adopts a more thoughtful approach to the lumbering zombie sub-genre, and aligns itself more with the likes of Romero than Resident Evil.
+Despite the ultra-low budget it is filmed in the most breath-taking manner.
 Opening with a scene that suggests this could be the Laurence of Arabia of zombie films (man emerging slowly from stifling wilderness), the film instantly establishes its quiet, reflective mood.
-Beautifully photographed and sparse landscapes ensue, imbuing the film with a haunting emptiness – even the majority of zombies seen are lone ones, wandering through the purgatorial landscape.
+Beautifully photographed sparse landscapes imbue the film with a haunting loneliness – even the majority of zombies seen are lone ones, wandering through the purgatorial landscape.

-Setting the story and filming in Africa seems to implicate a political subtext that for the most part is quite vague.
+Setting the story and filming in West Africa (it was shot in Ghana and Burkina Faso) provides the Ford brothers with a stunning backdrop and the suggestion of a political subtext.
 Striking and effective scenes that could have been lifted wholesale from news footage depict the dead and dying lying by the roadside.
 The zombies, much like the survivors, are effectively refugees in their own country – nomadically wandering towards an out of reach destination and resolution.
-One character addresses the situation of warring clans ravaging Africa, by stating that everyone has put aside their differences to face the greater threat.
+One character addresses the situation of warring clans and militias ravaging many parts of Africa, by stating that everyone has put aside their differences to face the greater threat.
 There is brief talk of a new war between the living and the dead.

 Popular posts from this blog